Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 😞 Why Most Sunday Reset Rituals for Mental Health Fail (And Leave You More Overwhelmed)

 Many of the “Sunday reset” trends on social media look great, but they also end up being more stressful than they need to be.
+Taking time to reset also includes emotional self-care, especially when you need to process the past week and reconnect with yourself before moving forward.

 Here’s why most Sunday reset ideas will fail: